Adam Clydsdale: 2016

 After signing with the Canberra Raiders, Clydsdale played the first 19 rounds in reserve grade before an ankle injury to Canberra Raiders' interchange bench utility Kurt Baptiste saw Clydsdale make his debut for the club in their 26—22 win over the New Zealand Warriors in round 20.
 Clydesdale only playing 11 minutes in that match.
 He then played in rounds 21 and 22, playing 13 and 20 minutes respectively before dropping out of the round 23 team when Baptiste returned.
 In round 23, hooker Josh Hodgson was put on report for a dangerous tackle meaning he would miss a week.
 Clydsdale was recalled into the team starting at hooker.
 He played 27 minutes before Kurt Baptiste came on for the rest of the match.
 Clydsdale did not play another first grade match during 2016.
 Clydsdale was a member of the Mount Pritchard Mounties side which was defeated 21-20 by the Illawarra Cutters in the 2016 Intrust Super Premiership NSW Grand Final.

 2017

 After playing 11 games for Canberra in 2017, Clydsdale was released from his contract to join the Cronulla-Sutherland Sharks effective immediately until the end of the season.
 He played two NRL games for Cronulla in 2017.
 After the season ended, he signed a new one-year contract to rejoin Canberra in 2018, only to announce his retirement from the NRL in November 2017 to pursue a career with his family business.

 2018

-In 2018, Clydsdale joined the Maitland Pickers in the Newcastle Rugby League and in 2019 played for the Scone Thoroughbreds and won the man of the match award in the 40-6 win in the Group 21 Rugby League competition in the Grand Final.
+In 2018, Clydsdale joined the Maitland Pickers in the Newcastle Rugby League.